 Jira Service Desk is better than ever

 Because Jira Service Desk 4.x is built on the same powerful platform as Jira Software, it also benefits from the under-the-hood overhaul that went into Jira 8.
 Lucene upgrades mean you’ll enjoy faster reindexing and smaller indexes, and Jira Service Desk Data Center also supports CDN and issue archiving.
-And, as with Jira Software, we’ve spent each version since delivering additional performance improvements, making this the fastest Jira Service Desk Enterprise release by a wide margin.
+And, as with Jira Software, we’ve spent each version since delivering additional performance improvements, making this the fastest Jira Service Desk Long Term Support release by a wide margin.
 Even some of the most intensive everyday activities will feel fast; SLA recalculations happen 4x faster than in 3.16, viewing queues is 3x faster, and viewing service desk issues is 2x faster.
 All of this makes for a dramatically improved experience for agents, as well as increased productivity.
 Between these impressive performance upgrades, a stylish new portal experience, smarter automation, and improvements to SLA calendars, your agents will spend less time waiting for pages to load and more time resolving issues.